justinakliu/frontend-capstone/README.md

 <br>

-- Users can update the completion status of a subgoal and see how the update affects the entire tree
+- Users can update the completion status of a subgoal and see how the update affects the entire tree (this is the feature I'm most proud of!
+I implemented it using two recursive functions on the backend to update up and down the tree, starting from the updated node)

 <br>